AdaSupport/eslint-plugin-object-newline/README.md

 #### `items` [number] (default: `4`)

 Specifies the maximum number of items before the plugin requires breaking up the `import` to multiple lines.
-If there are exactly this many or fewer items, then the plugin will make sure the import stays on one line unless it would violate the `max-len` option.
-More items than this number will always be split onto multiple lines.

-Note that the plugin simply inserts newline characters after each token in the import when splitting, and the fix output never includes leading tabs or spaces.
-To have consistent indentation, be sure to use the built-in `indent` rule.

 #### `max-len` [number] (default: `Infinity`)